 We’re pleased to announce the 2021 Community Investment Operating Grant is available and open for applications.
 Deadline for applications is Wednesday, January 27, 2021 by 11:59pm.
 Applications after that date will not be accepted.

-The City of Edmonton Community Investment Operating Grant program provides operating assistance to Edmonton's non-profit organizations whose activities benefit citizens of Edmonton.
+The City of Edmonton Community Investment Operating Grant (CIOG) program provides operating assistance to Edmonton's non-profit organizations whose activities benefit citizens of Edmonton.

 Your organization’s primary mandate must fall under one of the following:

 - Social Services - social programs and activities that help Edmontonians to strengthen personal or community life.